Announcements

-Our Equine Education program provides engaging, hands-on experiences for Green Chimneys School students by teaching them how to partner with horses both in the saddle and on the ground in high quality, safe, and positive therapeutic interactions.
+Our Equine Education program provides engaging, hands-on experiences for Green Chimneys School students by teaching them how to partner with horses in high quality, safe, and positive therapeutic interactions.
 Equine welfare, active care, and recognizing the responsibility humans have toward horses are a foundation of our approach.
 Equine activities, as part of the school day, enhance our students’ social, emotional, physical, and academic growth by giving them a place to develop new skills.

 Horses have lived at Green Chimneys since 1947 when the land was still an active dairy farm.
 In those days students experienced how powerful, gentle, and impactful these animals can be.
 Today there are 20 equines of all sizes living on the farm; each is a valued partner our Equine Education program.
 As with the hundreds of other animal species that call our Farm & Wildlife Center home, residential and day students, staff and volunteers have the opportunity to build lasting relationships with horses through observing and sharing their life journeys at close proximity.